These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

 This has started to get some traction in the world of spirituality – the concept of waking down is becoming a thing that people are aware of and I hope that that continues to build.

-This will open the door for people who have got trauma to access a sense of spirituality, without feeling like they are bad practitioners for not being able to sit still with themselves.
+This will open the door for people who have got sexual trauma to access a sense of spirituality, without feeling like they are bad practitioners for not being able to sit still with themselves.

 It will also offer a fundamentally deeper form of awakening.
-As well as connecting to the forces outside of us that shape our Universe we can access a radical level of acceptance that opens the door to experiencing the entirety of being human as a beautiful and joyful expression of life force.
+As well as connecting to the forces outside of us that shape our Universe we can access a radical level of acceptance that opens the door to experiencing the entirety of being human as a beautiful and joyful expression of eros and life force.

 In my experience, going through this process together with shared practices is also a lot more fun than sitting on a cushion beating ourselves up for not being able to still our minds.